npolshakova/KubeconDemos/README.md

 Where `istio-ew-svc-internal-address` is the Cluster-IP of the east-west gateway service running on the Kind cluster.

 **Note** There are some known issues running ztunnel from the home directory.
-If the script fails with permission errors, create a sub directory and run the ztunnel setup from there.
+If the script fails with permission errors, create a subdirectory and run the ztunnel setup from there.
 Remember to include the path to the `pi-files` directory in this case.

 </details>